cloud-gov/pages-core/docs/DEVELOPMENT.md

 ```

 ### Frontend feature flags
-Frontend feature flags are evaluated at *compile* time NOT at runtime, resulting in unused codepaths being exluded from the built code.
+Frontend feature flags are evaluated at *compile* time NOT at runtime, resulting in unused codepaths being excluded from the built code.
 Environment variables with the `FEATURE_` prefix are available globally within the codebase at compile time.
 This magic is performed by `webpack.DefinePlugin` and minification.

 Example: